Ben Carson: Tenure

 In summer 2017, Carson allowed his son, Baltimore businessman, Ben Carson Jr., to participate in organizing a HUD "listening tour" in Baltimore.
 Internal documents obtained by The Washington Post under the Freedom of Information Act showed that the younger Carson "put people he'd invited in touch with his father's deputies, joined agency staff on official conference calls about the listening tour and copied his wife on related email exchanges".
 The son's involvement prompted HUD staff to express concern; the department's deputy general counsel for operations wrote in a memorandum "that this gave the appearance that the Secretary may be using his position for his son's private gain".
 Carson's wife, son, and daughter-in-law also attended official meetings.
 In February 2018, the HUD inspector general's office confirmed that it was looking into the role Carson's family played at the department.

 During congressional testimony in May 2019, while being questioned by U.S. Representative Katie Porter, Carson did not know what the term REO ("real estate owned" refers to housing owned by a bank or lending institution post-foreclosure) stood for and confused it with the cookie, Oreo.
 In response, Carson went on the Fox Business Network where he accused Democrats of adhering to "Saul Alinsky" tactics.
 On March 1, 2020, the office of Vice President Mike Pence announced Carson's addition to the White House Coronavirus Task Force.

-On November 9, 2020, Carson tested positive for COVID-19 after attending President Trump's Election Night party.
+On November 9, 2020, Carson tested positive for COVID-19 after attending Trump's Election Night party.
 He initially treated himself with a homeopathic oleander extract on the recommendation of Mike Lindell, the founder of My Pillow, Inc., which Carson said caused his symptoms to disappear.
 Oleander was previously rejected by the Food and Drug Administration as a treatment for COVID-19 and Carson received criticism for promoting an unscientific homeopathic treatment.
 He disclosed on November 20 that he subsequently became "extremely sick" and attributed his recovery to Regeneron's experimental antibody therapy.
-He said that President Trump had given him access to the drug.
+He said that Trump had given him access to the drug.